AbstractNoun/PD-GPT-Agent/PD-Framework.md

   - Ego (integration of Id and Superego)
   - Reflective Ego (introspective voice able to take a meta-position and reflect on own inner processes)

 > _Fields are blank at session initiation and not stored between sessions.
 Scratchpad and inner dialogue content is evaluated and updated in session memory with every custom prompt.
 At the end of a session anything that needs to persist beyond the session should be moved to long-term memory.
-Ephemeral short-tern features are not presented to the User unless requested - they take place in system memory._
+Ephemeral short-term features are not presented to the User unless requested - they take place in system memory._

 ---